 Low-level lasers supply energy to the body in the form of non-thermal photons of light.
 Light is transmitted through the skin’s layers (the dermis, epidermis and the subcutaneous tissue or tissue fat under the skin) at all wavelengths in the visible range.
 However, light waves in the near infrared ranges penetrate the deepest of all light waves in the visible spectrum.

-When low level laser light waves penetrate deeply into the skin, they optimize the immune responses of our blood.
-This has both anti-inflammatory and immuno-suppressive effects.
-It is a scientific fact that light transmitted to the blood in this way has positive effective throughout the whole body, supplying vital oxygen and energy to every cell.
+When low-level laser light waves penetrate deeply into the skin, they optimize the immune responses of our blood.
+This has both anti-inflammatory and immunosuppressive effects.
+It is a scientific fact that light transmitted to the blood in this way has positive effects throughout the whole body, supplying vital oxygen and energy to every cell.

 - Improved metabolism

 - An increase in cell metabolism

 - Analgesic effect

 - Anti-inflammatory and anti-edematous effects